Fincer/dxvk-wine-autobuilder/README.md

 - Add compilation/installation script for the latest AMDGPU on Debian/Ubuntu/Mint

 - Add compilation/installation script for the latest MinGW on Debian/Ubuntu/Mint

+- Add info about selected commits and branches (if they have not been set to default)

 - Remove temp folders in case of failure (meson/glslang/dxvk-git/wine... temp build folders)